BT Infinity broadband review

 For that reason, we've written a separate guide to the differences between the providers reselling BT fibre here.

 So: is BT Infinity any good?

-BT infinity broadband is superfast, and it really is super fast, from the big daddy of broadband.
+BT infinity broadband is superfast - and it really is superfast - from the big daddy of broadband.

-All in all, race to Infinity sounds about right.
+Race to Infinity sounds about right.